Japanese Terrier

 The Japanese Terrier (日本テリア, Nihon Teria) is a small terrier native to Japan.
 It is believed to be descended from the progeny of fox terrier types, pointers and indigenous Japanese dogs.

 Appearance

-The Japanese Terrier is a balanced dog.
-It most often has a black head and a predominantly white body with little black spots.
+The Japanese Terrier most often has a black head and a predominantly white body with little black spots.
 The length of the Japanese Terrier is anywhere from 8 to 13 inches tall (to shoulders) and it typically weighs 5 to 10 pounds.
 Its ears are high set and fold forward, and the coat is short, slick and fine.
 Its tail can be docked.